Hawaii

 Hawaii takes a unique approach to data privacy among U.S. states.
 While the state has not enacted a comprehensive consumer data protection law, it offers something most states do not: an explicit constitutional right to privacy.
 This constitutional foundation, combined with targeted statutes covering data breach notification, Social Security number protection, and records disposal, creates a framework that businesses operating in Hawaii must navigate carefully.

-This guide covers every major Hawaii data privacy protection, the obligations businesses must meet, your rights as a consumer, and the legislative changes taking effect in 2026.
+This guide covers every major Hawaii data privacy protection, the obligations businesses must meet, your rights as a consumer, and what happened in the 2026 legislative session.

 Hawaii's Constitutional Right to Privacy